REVIEWS

 ... tempo and mood shifts, complex arrangements, and soaring guitar solos sound effortless. ...an amazing and outstanding album that you must experience for yourself.”

-– Henry Schneider, Exposé.org
+– Henry Schneider, Exposé

 ...visionary sound ... complex scores ... melodic lines. ...instrumental phrases of outstanding beauty. ...kaleidoscopic parts, gentle melancholy passages alternating with electric lashes and intriguing rhythms.